erickgcastro/get-fields/README.md

 # Get-Fields

-_**getFields**_ was made with the intention of using the same graphql schema but with different fields.
+_**get-fields**_ was made with the intention of using the same graphql schema but with different fields.
 Where it is not necessary to create a new schema, but change the fields in the function call.

 ## Install with npm